neelsoumya/basic_statistics/README.md

 # basic_statistics

-Repository for teaching basics of statistics.
+This is a repository for teaching basics of statistics.
-This is intended for use in an introductory data science class and for working professionals who want to learn the basics of data science.
+It is intended for use in an introductory data science class and/or for working professionals who want to learn the basics of data science.

 * Type 1 and Type 2 errors and p value